Breast Implant Removal and Replacement by Dr Mark Gittos in Auckland New Zealand

 If you choose to proceed with the surgery, a series of blood investigations and a chest x-ray is carried out to evaluate fitness for your surgery.
 If you are on certain medications, you may be asked to stop them a few days or weeks before surgery.

 The operation is performed under general anesthesia and can take one to two hours to complete.
 Your surgeon will make an incision along with your previous existing scar site.
 Then the surgeon will remove the existing implants.
 If you choose not to use the implant anymore, then the surgeon will close the scar, In the case of the replacement, the surgeon will place a new implant through the incised aperture on the skin.
 In case your new implant is larger or differently shaped then the surgeon might have to increase the size of the capsule and the incision site.

 The post-operative pain is very minimal but pain may persist for a few days or weeks following the surgery.
 You will be prescribed painkillers according to your need to ease the pain.
 Following the operation, you will be kept in the observation room for a few hours to closely monitor your vitals.
 Once your vitals are stable and initial recovery from the anesthetic drug is complete then you are safe to return home.
 You will be allowed to leave the clinic with your friends and family.
 The follow-ups are arranged on a regular basis to track your recovery period and final result.

-Frequently Asked Questions about Breast Implant Removal & Replacement
+FAQs about Breast Implant Removal & Replacement

 What happens if you don’t replace breast implants?